DHTMLX/gantt-docs/data/desktop/server_dotnet.md

-Using Gantt with ASP.NET MVC
+ASP.NET MVC Code Samples
 ======================================

-This article will give you step-by-step instructions on configuring server side built with ASP.NET and REST API to load data into Gantt and save changes on the server.
+This article will give you instructions on how to configure server side built with ASP.NET and REST API to load data into Gantt and save changes on the server.

+There's a [detailed tutorial](desktop/howtostart_dotnet.md) on using Gantt with ASP.NET MVC.

 You can also explore peculiarities of implementing integration of Gantt with server side using other technologies: